Marie-Joseph/rpi-check-overscan/README.md

 # rpi-check-overscan
-A shell script and systemd service unit file to ensure overscan is disabled on Raspberry Pis running Debian-based systems.
+A pure shell script and systemd service unit file to ensure overscan is disabled on Raspberry Pis running Debian-based systems.

 ## What